CodeMyAss/chaos/README.md

 This does have its trade-offs, that's true: you can't read your code in Arial since the font must be monospace, you can't do super fancy CSS-17 animation tricks, and you can't draw rounded rectangles.
 But it's quite a worthwhile trade-off to get this level of simplicity, and all its accompanying benefits.

+## Getting started

+Because Chaos is still in early development, only the ground-work has been laid out, and the basic text editing functionality still needs work.
+Therefore it's not quite usable at this moment.

 ## Want to help out?

-Chaos is still in early development, and lacking important functionality.
-If you want to help bring Chaos to maturity, see the issues page on Github.
+If you want to help bring Chaos to maturity, see [the issues page on Github](https://github.com/sdegutis/chaos/issues).
+Or you can comment on the relevant [Hacker News post](https://news.ycombinator.com/item?id=7841168) to voice your support for the project.